 Another popular camera for photojournalists is Nikon D810.
 Here, we are going to see the features that make this camera one of the best.

 - 4.8µ pixel size, 36.3 MP FX sensor.

 Canon EOS 5D Mark III

-Is only Nikon is preferable to photojournalists?
-The answer is, no. Most photojournalists found Canon EOS 5D Mark III as their favorite canon camera.
+Is only Nikon preferable to photojournalists?
+The answer is, no. Most photojournalists found Canon EOS 5D Mark III as their favorite Canon camera.
 Here, is the reason why they prefer it.

 Key specifications Canon EOS 5D Mark III

 - The shutter is rated to 150,000 frames.

 - Stereo sound via external mic with 1080p30 video recording.

 - Dual card slots for both CF and SD.